youngde811/libpl/README.md

 You should be able to use the Swift Package Manager (SPM) to import _Libpl_ into your Swift application or library.
 For an example of how to assemble a Swift system library, please see the [CLibpl](https://github.com/youngde811/CLibpl) project.
-To see how *CLibpl* is imported and Swift application, see our [opentelemetry-swift](https://github.com/youngde811/opentelemetry-swift) fork; any of this project's _Package.swift_ files (yeah, there are several) will show you.
+To see how *CLibpl* is imported into a Swift application, see our [opentelemetry-swift](https://github.com/youngde811/opentelemetry-swift) fork; any of this project's _Package.swift_ files (yeah, there are several) will show you.

 ### Example Package.swift ###